Ethical Tourism is important.

-As well as that local group also follow the guidelines from New South Wales, you can read their full article here.
+As well as that, local companies also follow the guidelines from New South Wales.
+You can read their full article here.

 Ethical and responsible cetacean watching.

-As well as this we have propeller guards on our yacht Amelia Rose.
-This is really important as marine mammals are often struck by the spinning propellers, especially from speed boats – they change direction too fast and the whales cannot avoid them.
+As well as this, we have propeller guards on our yacht the Amelia Rose.
+This is really important as marine mammals are often struck by the spinning propellers, especially from speedboats – they often change direction too quickly, and the whales cannot avoid them.

 Amelia Rose: Ethical Tourism means protecting our wildlife with guards on our propellers.

-Even with the most careful driving cetaceans, especially slow moving whales can be accidentally hit by unguarded propellers.
-The worst offenders are speed boats as they change direction so fast the whales cannot predict them to avoid them.
+Even with the most careful captains at the wheel, some cetaceans, especially slow-moving whales, can be accidentally hit by unguarded propellers.
+The worst offenders are speedboats as they change direction so quicky that the whales cannot predict them to avoid them.